Hunterwali: Production

 Hunterwali was a Black and White film running for 164 minutes.
-During the production stage, there was an objection to the film's title.
+During the production, there was an objection to the film's title.
 Language pundits objected to the blending of two words; Hunter, an English word denoting "whip" and wali, which was a Hindi word made a corrupted hybrid which did not do justice to either language.

 The main character in the film, Hunterwali/Madhuri, is the feisty and blue-eyed beauty, Nadia, in the disguise of a man.
 Mary Evans aka Nadia, an Australian entered Indian cinema in 1934 and had acted in two films, Desh Deepak and Noor-e-Yaman, before Hunterwali.
 Hunterwali was the first lead role of Nadia.
 Her character for the role had evolved over the years with her training in riding, as a dancer, a fitness freak, a circus artist and as a theatre artist during the 1920s and early 1930s, which was accentuated by a svelte heavily built but supple Amazonian athletic figure with blond hair and blue-eyes.
-All these qualities made her an instant attraction to the Wadia brothers of Wadia Movietone, though initially, they were sceptical about a white woman "breaking into a Brown male bastion" of stunt films and acceptance by the conservative audience during the British Raj.
+All these qualities made her an instant attraction to the Wadia brothers of Wadia Movietone, though initially, they were skeptical about a white woman "breaking into a Brown male bastion" of stunt films and acceptance by the conservative audience during the British Raj.

 The producers Wadia Movietone (founded by the brothers JBH Wadia and Homi Wadia) specialised in stunt-based and mythological films at that time.
 The story line was developed by J.B.H.
 Wadia to suit Nadia's character.
 The plot is developed around the historical theme of a brave, fearless Indian girl who forgoes her royal luxurious lifestyle to be a people's person.
-The film was directed by Homi Wadia (Nadia's future husband), who also wrote the screenplay for the film, with Joseph David writing the dialogue.
-The concept of Hunterwali was inspired by Hollywood films like Robin Hood starring Douglas Fairbanks.
+The film was directed by Homi Wadia, Nadia's future husband, who also wrote the screenplay for the film, with Joseph David writing the dialogue.
+The concept of Hunterwali was inspired by Hollywood films like Robin Hood (1922) starring Douglas Fairbanks.